The Wellcome UK Mental Health Data Prize UK

 The team: Eoin McElroy, Bettina Moltrecht, Thomas Wood, Mauricio Scopel Hoffmann, George B. Ploubidis.

-DigiCAT is a digital tool that analyses cause and effect in observational mental health data.
+DigiCAT (Digital Counterfactual Analysis Tool) is a digital tool that analyses cause and effect in observational mental health data.
 This can accelerate progress in identifying potential intervention targets.

 The team: Aja Murray, Marie Allitt, Ingrid Obsuth, Josiah King, Dan Mirman, Patrick Errington and Helen Wright.

-SHRN is a digital dashboard that empowers schools to use bespoke data to create environments that promote good mental and physical health.
+The School Health Research Network’s (SHRN) school-level digital dashboard is a digital tool which that schools to analyse and interpret data about their school environment and pupil wellbeing.
+It empowers schools to use bespoke data to create environments that promote good mental and physical health.

 The team: Jeremy Segrott, Hayley Reed, Frances Rice, Simon Murphy, Rhys Bevan-Jones, Yulia Shenderovich, Olga Eyre, Nicholas Page, Maria Boffey and Edna Ogada.

-This contains all the information you need to know about the Data Prize including what sorts of tools we’re looking for, what datasets are eligible, more detail on who can apply, evaluation criteria and key guidance.
+This contains all the information you need to know about the Data Prize including what sorts of tools we’re looking for, what datasets are eligible, evaluation criteria and key guidance.

 This includes a Budget Template and a PDF copy of the Application Form.
-NB this is for reference only.
-All applications must be made via the Submit portal.
+NB this is for reference only, applications have closed

 This includes the Template Grant Agreement for Teams (including Team Member T&Cs), Submission Terms, and Eligible Expenditure Guidance.

-If you’d like to receive newsletters about the Data Prize, including event sign-up links, please complete the form below.
+If you’d like to receive newsletters about the progress of the Data Prize, please complete the form below.

 And if you want get in touch directly, please email the team at dataprize@socialfinance.org.uk